lanceseidman/PiCAST/README.md

 image      LONGTEXT    N/A         None         N/A         N/A       N/A     N/A

 map        LONGTEXT    N/A         None         N/A         N/A       N/A     N/A

+youtube    TEXT        N/A         None         N/A         N/A       N/A     N/A

 3.3).
 Click Save to create Database